essha-jha/diversity-inclusion-dashboard/README.md

 - **Promotion by Level** – employee count and % women promoted by job level

 ## 🖼️ Dashboard Preview

-_(Upload your screenshots to the repo and update the paths below.)_

 ![Dashboard View 1](Image1.png)
 ![Dashboard View 2](Image2.png)